Parliamentary.ai

 Overview

-This bill makes it a crime in England and Wales to provide or advertise services that help students cheat on their higher education assessments.
-This includes completing assignments or exams on a student's behalf or arranging for someone else to do so.
+This bill makes it a crime in England and Wales to provide or advertise services that help students cheat on higher education assessments.
+This includes completing assignments or exams on behalf of a student, or arranging for someone else to do so.

 Description

-The Higher Education Cheating Services Prohibition Bill criminalizes the provision and advertisement of services designed to assist students in cheating on higher education assessments in England and Wales.
+The Higher Education Cheating Services Prohibition Bill criminalizes the provision and advertisement of services designed to help students cheat in higher education.
 Specifically, it's illegal to:

-- Publish an advertisement for such services without reasonable excuse.
+• Publish an advertisement for such services without a reasonable excuse.

 Government Spending